Hawker Tempest: Operational history

-Against advanced German planes

-Piloting a Tempest on 19 April 1945, Flying Officer Geoffrey Walkington was the first to shoot down a Heinkel He 162, the Luftwaffes latest jet fighter, which had just entered service with the I./JG 1 (1st Group of Jagdgeschwader 1 Oesau — "1st Fighter Wing Oesau").
-Tempest pilots, including Clostermann, made the first Allied combat encounter with a Dornier 335 in April 1945.
-In his book The Big Show, he describes leading a flight of Tempests from No. 3 Squadron RAF over northern Germany, when they saw a lone unusual looking aircraft flying at maximum speed at treetop level.
+On 19 April 1945, Flying Officer Geoffrey Walkington was the first to shoot down a Heinkel He 162 Volksjager, the Luftwaffes latest jet interceptor, which had just entered service with the I./JG 1 (1st Group of Jagdgeschwader 1 Oesau — "1st Fighter Wing Oesau").
+A group of Tempests made the first Allied combat encounter with a Dornier 335 in April 1945.
+In his book The Big Show, Clostermann describes leading a flight of Tempests from No. 3 Squadron RAF over northern Germany, when they saw a lone unusual looking aircraft flying at maximum speed at treetop level.
 Detecting the British aircraft, the German pilot reversed course to evade.
 Despite the Tempests' considerable low altitude speed, Clostermann decided not to attempt to follow as it was obviously much quicker though one of the other two Tempests did pursue it briefly.

 During 1945, Tempests scored of a number of kills against the new German jets, including the Messerschmitt Me 262.
 Hubert Lange, a Me 262 pilot, said: "the Messerschmitt Me 262's most dangerous opponent was the British Hawker Tempest — extremely fast at low altitudes, highly manoeuvrable and heavily armed".
 Some Me 262s were destroyed using a tactic known to 135 Wing as the "Rat Scramble"; Tempests on immediate alert took off when an Me 262 was reported to be airborne.
 They did not intercept the jet, but instead flew towards the airbase at Rheine-Hopsten, known to base Me 262s and Ar 234s.
 The aim was to attack jets on their landing approach, when they were at their most vulnerable, travelling slowly, with flaps down and incapable of rapid acceleration.
 The Germans responded by creating a "flak lane" of over 150 of the Flakvierling quadruple 20 mm AA batteries at Rheine-Hopsten, to protect the approaches.
 After seven Tempests were lost to anti-aircraft fire at Rheine-Hopsten in a week, the "Rat Scramble" was discontinued.
 For a few days in March 1945, a strict "No, repeat, No ground attacks" policy was imposed.

-Air combat success ratio

 In air-to-air combat, the Tempest units achieved an estimated air combat success ratio of about 8:1, scoring 239 confirmed victories (not including the additional "victories" against the unmanned V-1 flying bomb), 9 probables, and 31 losses and probable losses.
 The top-scoring Tempest pilot was Squadron Leader David Fairbanks DFC, an American who joined the Royal Canadian Air Force in 1941.
 By mid-1944, he was flying with 274 Squadron.
 When he was shot down and made a prisoner of war in February 1945, he had destroyed 11 or 12 German aircraft (and one shared), to make him the highest-scoring Tempest ace.